KellyInnovation/KellyInnovation.github.io/_posts/2017-03-27-django-react-redux-search.md

 ]
 ```

-The frontend API calls use profile and hobby as part of the url designations to indicate which serializers to utilize.
+On the frontend, these API calls are made in actions.

-These API calls are made in actions (the API_CALL constant functionality was defined in middleware - not shown).
+Each API call from the frontend to the backend requires a unique action function to designate the type of call (the API_CALL constant functionality was defined in middleware - not shown); the endpoint (a unique constant); and the url (which defines which backend connections to make).

 **apiActions**:
 ``` [javascript]